Shra2703/Projects_JS/README.md

 # Mini_Projects_JS
-This is the mini projects in the Javascript series where you will get small and exciting projects.
-From these projects I learned a lot thes are small projects but really exciting projects 😀.
+*_This is the mini projects in the Javascript series where you will get small and exciting projects.
+From these projects I learned a lot thes are small projects but really exciting projects._*
 ## 👨Projects Name with github repo link 🔗 and live link.

 - Animated Thermometer🌡: